plepe/pgmapcss/doc/database-API.md

     # to a select condition without selecting the object type
     # (e.g. `"amenity"='bar' and "name" is not null` or
     # `tags @> 'amenity=>bar' and tags ? 'name'`).
-    # see below for the structure of the statement argument
+    # see below for the structure of the selector argument
     # for good performance it would be advisable to also compile relationships
     # You may define the datatype of the return value
-    def compile_selector(self, statement):
+    def compile_selector(self, selector):
         pass

     # merge several compiled selectors together (the argument conditions is a